kultmet/price_deviation_percentage_ETHUSDT/README.md

 ## Algorithm not guaranteed, but written by a beginner, for a test task.

 If someone tells me how to do it better, I will be very happy.

+### Solution found. thanks friends.
+A change in the main algorithm will be implemented, soon